Please note, material to be considered for publication in issues published in 2020 must be received by the editor by the following dates:

 Papers of up to 1000 words in length will also be considered for publication.
 These papers also require a 150 word abstract.

 Submissions are sought from authors who wish to write thought-provoking pieces designed to inform and stimulate current debate.

 Research findings from by postgraduate students are welcome as long as the content is relevant to the field of neuropsychology.
 Please follow the guidance provided for refereed papers when submitting contributions of this nature.

 Papers from qualified or pre-qualification-level staff (i.e. assistant or trainee psychologists working in neuropsychological services) will be encouraged.
 Such contributions should outline the nature of the activity, and the issues raised, and any conclusions relevant to the clinical practice of neuropsychology.
 Research on the effectiveness of interventions, service evaluations or audit-based studies would be examples of practice-based activity that will be welcomed.

 Book reviews of up to 1000 words are welcome, and contributors are encouraged to contact the editor about the book in question before preparing the article.
 Book reviewers should offer fair and valid criticisms and avoid being defamatory, and authors of reviewed books have the right of reply.

 7. Test user experience reports

-Test reviews are also welcomed, and should also be restricted to a word count of 1,000.
-As with book reviewers, test user experience reporters should offer fair and valid criticisms and avoid being defamatory, and test authors have the right of reply.
+Test user experience reports (as distinct from formal reviews such as those published by the Psychological Testing Centre) are also welcomed and should also be restricted to a word count of 1,000.
+As with book reviews, test user experience reporters should offer fair and valid criticisms and avoid being defamatory, and test authors have the right of reply.